 - You will get fingerprinted.

 - You will have your mugshot taken.

 - Any personal property you have will get taken away from you and stored until you get released from jail.

 - You will be allowed to use the telephone so you can talk to a member of your family, friend, or bondsman to arrange bail.

-- If you think you will get released quickly, you might get to skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you you will have to wear a jail jumpsuit.
+- If you think you will get released quickly, you might get to skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you will have to wear a jail jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, please tell your story.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Do you have any things that might help other people that get arrested get through jail processing?

 Click here to share your story